John 4

 John 4 is the fourth chapter of the Gospel of John in the New Testament of the Christian Bible.
-The major part of this chapter (verses 1-42) recalls Jesus' interaction with the Samaritan woman at the well in Sychar.
+The major part of this chapter (verses 1-42) recalls Jesus' conversation with a Samaritan woman at the well in Sychar.
 In verses 43-54, he returns to Galilee, where he heals a royal official's son.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 54 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: